Fashion: Fashion in television

 Television coverage began in the 1950s with small fashion features.
-In the 1960s and 1970s, fashion segments on various entertainment shows became more frequent, and by the 1980s, dedicated fashion shows such as Fashion Television started to appear.
+In the 1960s and 1970s, fashion segments on various entertainment shows became more frequent, and by the 1980s, dedicated fashion shows such as FashionTelevision started to appear.
 FashionTV was the pioneer in this undertaking and has since grown to become the leader in both Fashion Television and new media channels.
 The Fashion Industry is beginning to promote their styles through Bloggers on social media's.
 Vogue specified Chiara Ferragni as "blogger of the moment" due to the rises of followers through her Fashion Blog, that became popular.

 A few days after the 2010 Fall Fashion Week in New York City came to a close, The New Islander's Fashion Editor, Genevieve Tax, criticized the fashion industry for running on a seasonal schedule of its own, largely at the expense of real-world consumers.
 "Because designers release their fall collections in the spring and their spring collections in the fall, fashion magazines such as Vogue always and only look forward to the upcoming season, promoting parkas come September while issuing reviews on shorts in January", she writes.
 "Savvy shoppers, consequently, have been conditioned to be extremely, perhaps impractically, farsighted with their buying."

 The fashion industry has been the subject of numerous films and television shows, including the reality show Project Runway and the drama series Ugly Betty.
 Specific fashion brands have been featured in film, not only as product placement opportunities, but as bespoke items that have subsequently led to trends in fashion.

 Videos in general have been very useful in promoting the fashion industry.
 This is evident not only from television shows directly spotlighting the fashion industry, but also movies, events and music videos which showcase fashion statements as well as promote specific brands through product placements.